So it’s time.

 For those dealers who came back with price offers I didn’t feel would get the deal done I sent back a gentle reminder that said, “I didn’t think this offer would get the deal done”.
 I’m nothing if not direct.
 It was my way of saying, even though I asked you to send me your very best price, “You’ve failed and I’m giving you one last chance”.
 That worked in several instances.

 The best price offer I got was $3,140 under invoice.
 I thought that was a great deal.
-However, EVERYONE thinks they got a great deal on their last car purchase.
-It’s sort of like everyone who goes to Vegas.
+However, there is one very important thing to now about getting a great deal.
+Everyone THINKS they got a great deal on their last car purchase.
+When was the last time your neighbor said hello across the driveway and went on to tell you what a terrible deal he just got on his new car purchase?
+It’s sort of like folks who go to Vegas.
 Doesn’t nearly everyone say they won “just a little”?
 It’s amazing how they can keep building those huge made for profit casinos when all of their customers are winning “just a little”!

 Anyway, another thing I learned at P&G was the use of data.
 At P&G you might casually say “It’s a beautiful day today”.
-Invariably someone else would say “Where’s your data?”.
+Invariably someone else would say “Where’s your data to support that comment?”.
 I loved it because I like to prove my points with data.

 There’s a concept in negotiating called “nibbling”.
-Essentially, that means that no matter how good the deal is you always need to ask for a little bit more.
-Example, you go to Ruth’s Chris Steakhouse a very expensive yet high quality eatery.
+Was the image above “too much”, “too soon”?
+Let’s not take ourselves too seriously.
+Essentially, nibbling means that no matter how good the deal is you always need to ask for a little bit more.
+Example, you go to Ruth’s Chris Steakhouse, a very expensive yet high quality eatery.
 You’ve been given a free steak dinner by the manager just for walking past his front window.
-My what good fortune.
-However, you might be remiss to not ask, “Can we throw in a bottle of wine with my dinner”?
+My, what good fortune.
+However, you might be remiss to not ask, “Can you throw in a bottle of wine with my dinner”?
+If you can get comfortable with this idea you can get comfortable with anything.

 Even though the lowest offer I received (and wanted to accept) was more than $500 U.S. lower than the next lowest offer I couldn’t resist “nibbling”.
 The low offer salesman couldn’t know he was that low.
 I reminded him that, “Although your offer is very competitive you are 61 miles from my home (which was true).
 If you are willing to lower your price another $300 we have a deal.”
 Yes, I have b@#ls.
 In my case the low priced dealer refused to budge from his already low price.
 By the way I NEVER lie during the negotiation process.
 In fact I don’t lie anytime.
 I consider negotiation a “sport”.
 In sports you don’t cheat.
 In negotiating you don’t lie.
 What fun would “winning” be if you had to lie?